How do I apply?

 Please see our Academic Calendars for program start dates.

-- MPH, Doctor of Public Health, MS/HCOM, and MS/PREP programs: The Fall semester usually begins the week of Labor Day.
+- MPH program: The Fall semester usually begins the week of Labor Day.
 The Spring semester begins the week of Martin Luther King Day.

 - MBS program: Mid/late August.
 The MBS program starts in the Fall.
 There is no Spring start date.

 - MPH program: Most classes are offered in the late afternoon and at night, allowing students flexibility to work during the day.
 There are some courses offered during the day as well.

 - MBS program: Essentially, students will be in class all day throughout the week.